ozgelifcesur/Data-visualization/Assignment-Location-Weather-plots/ReadMe.md

 I created Jupyter notebook as one of my assignments in Applied Plotting, Charting & Data Representation in Python course at Coursera.
 The dataset was provided for Ann Arbor,Michigan, USA.

-Through the assignment I first learned to use .. to visualize the locations that the temperature data is collected.
+Through the assignment I first learned to use mplleaflet package to visualize the locations that the temperature data is collected.
-Scatter plot is used on .. to denote locations.
+Scatter plot is to denote locations.
 Since it is an interactive plot, I recommend opening the notebook to see it.

 Second aim was comparing the recorded high and low temperatures in 2015 to temperature trend between 2005-2014.
 Hence I used a line plot with days of a year on x-axis and temperatures (C) in y-axis.